javachessgui/javachessgui2/ReadMe.txt

 - then in the 'dist' folder:

-	- double click on javachessgui.jar
+	- double click on javachessgui2.jar

 or

 	- in a console window cd to the 'dist' directory
-	- then issue the command: 'java -jar javachessgui.jar'
+	- then issue the command: 'java -jar javachessgui2.jar'